 If the operator cannot provide settlement sheets (or otherwise report contractor expenses), write notes detailing the type and amount of services provided by the contractor.
 Record the contractor's name, address and phone number so the Regional Field Office can contact the contractor to get the information.

+DO NOT CONTACT CONTRACTORS to complete this section.
+Contact landlords and contractors only when instructed to do so by the Regional Field Office.
 This contact should be made only through (or by) the Regional Field Office to avoid the possibility of several enumerators contacting the same contractor.
+NASS has authorization to conduct a contractor survey before the normal ARMS cycle and may already have the data on hand.
 Enumerators assigned to complete any of the follow-up interviews with contractors can get the information on expenses paid by the contractor using a blank questionnaire or by using a contractor expense worksheet provided by some Regional Offices.